Watch This: Paul Giamatti as a Rocket Scientist in 'Pretty Bird'

 At Sundance a few years ago I caught a film called Pretty Bird, directed by actor Paul Schneider, that was about a group of misfit scientists and businessmen who decide to build a working rocket-powered belt, like the one seen in James Bond (or Kick-Ass).
 It was a comedy starring Paul Giamatti, Billy Crudup, and Kristen Wiig, and was actually pretty damn good, despite the otherwise scathing reviews it got during the fest.
-I never heard a single thing about it again for nearly two years, but a trailer has finally appeared online.
-Sadly, it's only going straight-to-DVD, but now you can finally get a glimpse of what Pretty Bird is all about.
+I never heard a single thing about it again for nearly two years, but a trailer has finally appeared.
+Sadly, this one is going straight-to-DVD, but now you can finally get a glimpse of what Pretty Bird is all about.

-Watch the official DVD trailer for Paul Schneider's Pretty Bird:
+Watch the official clip as a trailer for Paul Schneider's Pretty Bird from YouTube:

 A sweet-natured guy (Billy Crudup) enlists his pals to help him create and market his idea for a rocket-powered belt.
 When they unexpectedly find success, everything begins to spin even further out of control.